5 Tips to Stay at the Top of the Business World

 Lesson #4: Do Good, Sometimes…

 It’s important to stay stern and strict when trying to lead a team, but it’s equally as important to remember to stay humble and recognize the need to give back.
 When having reached success, it’s key to remain generous shinning a positive light on yourself and your team.
 Like Aliko Dagnote, powerful Nigerian billionaire, he donates large sums of money to education and health care in Africa, gaining tons of recognition from fellow colleagues and the public.
 These good gestures can catapult you and your brand to the top.

 Lesson #5: Smart People, Smart Moves

 A smart business leader surrounds himself with the smartest, most intelligent team members.
 A leader can be denounced as weak, or unintelligent if he associates himself with a lesser than efficient team.
 You’re only as strong, or as smart, as your weakest link.

-Learn more on how to stay at the top and gain further leadership skills at Fremont College’s bachelor of arts degree program in business leadership.
+Learn more on how to stay at the top and gain further leadership skills at Fremont University’s bachelor of arts degree program in business leadership.